bmodee/Teknikattan/README.md

 ### Working on an issue

-To begin working, you need to choose an issue and create a branch from.
+To begin working, you need to choose an issue and create a branch from it.

-1. See all issues by going to `Issues->Boards`.
+1. On GitLab, see this weeks issues by going to `Issues->Milstones` on the left.
+2. Open the milestone for the current week.
-2. The issues no one has started on yet are showed in the `Open` tab.
-Choose one of these by dragging it into the `In progress` tab and opening it.
+3. All unstarted issues are shown in the left tab labeled `Unstarted Issues`.
+4. Choose one of these issues and click on it.
-3. Add yourself as an asignee (in top right corner).
+5. Add yourself as an asignee (in top right corner).
-4. Add the current week as a milestone to the issue (to the right).
-5. Press the little green downarrow on the right of the `Create merge request` button and select and press `Create branch`.
+6. Press the little green downarrow on the right of the `Create merge request` button and select and press `Create branch`.
-6. Open the project in VSCode.
+7. Open the project in VSCode.
-7. Type `git pull`.
+8. Type `git pull`.
 This will fetch the new branch you just created.
-8. Switch to it by running `git checkout <branch>`.
+9. Switch to it by running `git checkout <branch>`.
 (Example: `git checkout 5-add-login-api`)

 You are now ready to start working on your issue.

+### Adding a new issue

+If there are no more issues for the current or you just found something that needs to be done, you can create your own issue.

+1. On GitLab, open `Issues` (on the left).
+2. Press the green `New issue` button (in top right corner).
+3. Give it an appropriate name, add yourself as an asignee and add the current week as the milestone.
+4. Press the green `Submit Issue` (in the bottom left corner).

 ### Creating a merge request